gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition6.md

 ![alt text][image1]

 In the orginal submission I decided to keep all 3 channels of the color image instead of converting it to grayscale.
 But, according to suggestion from the reviewer and the results of experiments, I decided to convert the color image to a grayscale image.
-I decided to normalize the color images of the traffic signs.
-I used a simple formula of converting the pixels using the following normalizing equation.
+I also decided to normalize the color images of the traffic signs using a simple formula of converting the pixels using the following equation.

         pix = (pix - 128) / 128

-In my original submission, I found that the histogram plot of the 43 traffic signs were not even.
-This could potentially bias the results of the classifier.
-To reduce this, I added the functions to randomly translate, rotate and brighten the given images of all traffic signs which had low sample counts.
+In my original submission, I did not add any new training samples and the histogram plot of the 43 traffic signs stayed uneven, potentially biasing the results of the classifier.
+To reduce this, I added the functions to randomly translate, rotate and brighten the a given image.
+I then took all the traffic signs which had low sample counts in the histogram.
+I then randomly sampled these sign training example images and randomly translated, rotated and brightened them.
+These modified images were then added back into the training samples for that traffic sign.
 The effect of the translate, rotate and brighten on a sample image is shown below.

 ![alt text][image18]

 The result of the adding the additional randomly modified images to the histogram is shown below.
+Note that the histogram now clearly shows that no traffic sign has a count less than 600.
+I think this helped improve the accuracy of my system.

 ![alt text][image16]

 My final model consists of the following five main hidden layers as shown in the figure.
-Unlike the figure, the inputs in this case are 32x32x3 traffic sign images and the output is the 43 element traffic sign classes.
+Unlike the figure, the inputs in this case are 32x32x1 traffic sign images and the output is the 43 element traffic sign classes.
+The main change is the input is now a grayscale image unlike the color image in the previous submission.
+I also changed the first convolution back to a 5x5 kernel.

+![alt text][image9]

 **Layer 1:** Convolution with a 5x5 kernel.
 The output shape is 28x28x6.